7Ragnarok7/DEDMAP/README.md

  - This tool has not been tested in Windows yet and will not work most probably.
 Feel free to experiment.

 ### Disclaimer :-
- - This tool is made for educational purpose only.
+ - This tool is made for educational & research purpose only.
 Use it with/on systems or networks you own or have permission from the owner.
 I shall not be held responsible for whatsoever you do with this tool.

 ### Limitations as of now / Known Issues :-
  - DEDMAP IS AN INDEPENDENT TOOL MADE FOR ONLY PORT-SCANNING AS IT'S MAIN GOAL.
 HENCE IT WILL NEVER SUPPORT FEATURES LIKE SERVICE/VERSION SCAN AS THEY DEPEND UPON NETCAT.